 - 1. Class attendance will be documented for every class session. - 2.
-Attendance records will be reviewed by the Student Success Nursing Coordinator (SSNC) and the Assistant Director. - 3.
-Should a student choose not to attend class, the student is responsible for obtaining notes from a classmate.
-NOTE: The faculty will not provide one-to-one class sessions on content that a student missed. - 4.
-Three (3) class absences will result in a referral to the SSNC and Assistant Director for follow-up.
+Attendance records will be reviewed by the Student Success Nursing Coordinator (SSNC) and Administration. - 3.
+Should a student choose not to attend class, the student is responsible for obtaining notes from a classmate. - NOTE: Faculty will not provide one-to-one class sessions on content that a student missed. - 4.
+Four (4) class absences will result in a referral to the SSNC and Administration for follow-up.